ntu-dasl-sg/TC_Tracks_Speed/README.md

 I calculated the translational speed for synthetic tropical cyclone (TC) tracks for the Philippines for both historical and future-climate conditions.

+Two options to download the TC track data with speed:
-Download link for the outputs:
+1 -- Download the full

 Units: Speed in meters per second